Ribbon-cutting ceremony with Artie T. at 9 a.m.

 The Littleton Market Basket currently employs 150 people and features a Café with seating, natural lighting throughout the store, an international cheese display with over 200 varieties of cheeses, an all-natural section, a huge inventory of health foods, and over 2,000 gluten-free items.
 Market Basket has an organic produce section and a large inventory of organic and health foods throughout the store.

-"The largest growth area in the food business is in health/organic food offerings," explained McLean.
+“The largest growth area in the food business is in health/organic food offerings,” explained McLean.
+“Our customers ask us for gluten-free options and organic and low-sodium offerings, in addition to foods high in antioxidants.
+We continually increase our inventory in these health food areas.”

 Littleton is the first Market Basket to boast a full-service, in-store butcher shop.
 The “Butcher Block” will offer fresh, hand cut meats.
 For sushi lovers, Market Basket has a fresh sushi bar through an exclusive partnership with Niji Sushi.
 Market Basket customers may order sushi “to go” and it will be prepared fresh by trained sushi chefs.